Asymptotics of the determinant of discrete Laplacians on triangulated and quadrangulated surfaces: The key formula for the determinant of the discrete Laplacian

 This is our \textbf{key formula}; analyzing it term by term will lead to (\ref{eq: main}).
-For the first three terms, going back to the probabilistic interpretation of the heat kernel, we observe that only the walks with $\gtrsim\delta^{-1}$ steps contribute, hence, these terms converge to their continuous counterparts by Central limit theorem, see Section \ref{sec: CLT} and Corollary \ref{cor: third_term} for details.
+The last two terms are already explicit, and we see the $-2k=-2\dim\ker\Delta^{\Omega,\varphi}$ contribution to the logarithmic term in (\ref{eq: main}).
+For the first three integrals, going back to the probabilistic interpretation of the heat kernel, we observe that only the walks with $\gtrsim\delta^{-1}$ steps contribute, hence, these terms converge to their continuous counterparts by Central limit theorem, see Section \ref{sec: CLT} and Corollary \ref{cor: third_term} for details.
 As for the fourth term, we note that the summands are zero unless $x$ is $r$\textendash close to a conical singularity or to the boundary.
-Thus, the whole sum only depends on number of conical singularities and their angles, and on the geometry of the boundary.
+Thus, the whole sum only depends on the number of conical singularities and their angles, and on the geometry of the boundary.
 We treat it in Section \ref{sec: Local_contr}.